Net neutrality: Support

 Proponents of net neutrality regulations include consumer advocates, human rights organizations such as Article 19, online companies and some technology companies.
 Net neutrality tends to be supported by those on the political left, while opposed by those on the political right.

 Many major Internet application companies are advocates of neutrality, such as eBay, Amazon, Netflix, Reddit, Microsoft, Twitter, Etsy, IAC Inc., Yahoo!, Vonage, and Cogent Communications.
 In September 2014, an online protest known as Internet Slowdown Day took place to advocate for the equal treatment of Internet traffic.
 Notable participants included Netflix and Reddit.

-Consumer Reports, the Open Society Foundations along with several civil rights groups, such as the ACLU, the Electronic Frontier Foundation, Free Press, SaveTheInternet, and Fight for the Future support net neutrality.
+Consumer Reports, the Open Society Foundations along with several civil rights groups, such as the ACLU, the Electronic Frontier Foundation, Free Press, Save the Internet, and Fight for the Future support net neutrality.

-Individuals who support net neutrality include World Wide Web inventor Tim Berners-Lee, Vinton Cerf, Lawrence Lessig, Robert W. McChesney, Steve Wozniak, Susan P. Crawford, Marvin Ammori, Ben Scott, David Reed, and former U.S. President Barack Obama.
+Individuals who support net neutrality include World Wide Web inventor Tim Berners-Lee, Vinton Cerf, Lawrence Lessig, Robert W. McChesney, Steve Wozniak, Susan P. Crawford, Marvin Ammori, Ben Scott, David Reed, and former U.S. president Barack Obama.

 On 10 November 2014, Obama recommended that the FCC reclassify broadband Internet service as a telecommunications service to preserve net neutrality.
-On 31 January 2015, AP News reported that the FCC will present the notion of applying ("with some caveats") Title II (common carrier) of the Communications Act of 1934 and section 706 of the Telecommunications act of 1996 to the Internet in a vote expected on 26 February 2015.
+On 31 January 2015, AP News reported that the FCC would present the notion of applying ("with some caveats") Title II (common carrier) of the Communications Act of 1934 and section 706 of the Telecommunications act of 1996 to the Internet in a vote on 26 February 2015.